all2gos/PICle/README.md

-# PIClu
+# PICle
-Procedure to Indicate Clusters

-a bunch of scripts that can predict the energy of CuNi bimetallic clusters based on machine learning stuff

-the main goal of this procedure is to select the most attractive configurations of metals to catalyze CO2 transformation into CO/HCOOH automatically

-this is quick and no expert knowledge is required!

-Description:

-Python files:

-p*_name_of_script - Python file with some functions, gathered data, or class that the main script use to run the main procedure

-stav.py - simple script to automate running VASP calculations

-main.ipynb - Jupyter Notebook where you can use ML model to predict the energy

-Other files:

-all.csv - an exported database that include all information about clusters (this will be SQL file the in future)
+PICle (which stands for Procedure to Indicate CLuster Energy) is a code for predicting the energy of clusters composed of copper and nickel using machine learning methods including deep learning

+File legend:

+*creating_data_sets* directory contains all files associated with the creation of the all.csv file, including files that automate the determination of cluster energy (stav.py and p9_*)

+*clusters_phd.csv* file contains a collection of bimetallic clusters, the energy of which was determined by a PhD student, in the "conventional way" (standard optimization of systems) .
+The results contained therein represent a benchmark of the calculations carried out

+*ML_stuff.ipynb* file performs, as the name implies, all operations related to machine learning